In-vivo biomagnetic characterisation of the American cockroach: Results

 \section{Results}

 The general idea of our experiments is depicted in Fig.~\ref{fig_roach}.
-Our setup and detailed methodology are described in the Materials and Methods section.
+Our setup and detailed methodology are described in the Methods section.
 In short, magnetised cockroaches were measured with an all-optical Caesium atomic magnetometer with periodically moved sample tracking the temporal dependence of the magnetisation.
 An exemplary set of measurement results is presented in Fig.~\ref{fig_decay}.
-We conducted $15$ measurements, each lasted longer than $10$ hours: $8$ measurements on alive cockroaches and $7$ on the dead ones.
+We conducted $15$ measurements, each lasted longer than $10$ hours: $8$ measurements on alive cockroaches and $7$ on the dead ones, see Supplementary Information (SI) for experimental data.
 Additionally, more than $10$ shorter experiments were conducted ($2-5$ hours) confirming the trends described below, but are excluded from statistical analysis due to different experimental conditions.

 All insects produced measurable magnetic fields.
 Seven out of eight alive cockroaches gave rise to exponential magnetic field decay with an average decay time of $50 \pm 28$ minutes.
 For one alive cockroach we observed a weak stable-in-time signal and this dataset is not included in the average calculation.
-For another alive cockroach we observed magnetisation revival after the exponential decay, see Appendix.
+For another alive cockroach we observed magnetisation revival after the exponential decay, see SI.
 All measured dead cockroaches gave rise to a stable in time magnetic field similar to data presented in Fig.~2.
 The decay times have the average of $47.5 \pm 28.9$ hours.

 In order to gain further insight into the origin of the observed magnetism we conducted a remanent hysteresis measurement the results of which are presented in Fig.~\ref{fig_hysteresis}.
+Note that this measurement is conducted on a single cockroach only.
+It motivates our discussion on a possibility of greigite-based magneto-reception in cockroaches.